Floating panes

 Keeping a pane open

-By default a floating pane closes when its command exits.
-Pass keep=True to hold it open until a key is pressed (tmux’s -k), or message="..." to hold it open showing a custom remain-on-exit-format line (tmux’s -m); both set the pane’s remain-on-exit option to key:
+By default a floating pane closes the moment its command exits — fine for a fire-and-forget command, but you lose whatever it printed.
+When you want the output to linger, pass keep=True to hold the pane open until you press a key (tmux’s -k), or message="..." to hold it open showing a custom remain-on-exit-format line (tmux’s -m).
+The cost is explicit and small: both flip the pane’s remain-on-exit option to key, which buys you a pane that stays on screen and waits for you after the command finishes instead of vanishing:

 >>> from libtmux.common import has_gte_version